 Here is a list of the essential apps you need for China.
-I guarantee that downloading these apps will make your trip to China go much more smoothly.
+Having these apps will definitely make your trip to China go much more smoothly.

 1. Alipay (+ DiDi)